shukri3823/Awn-App-/privacy1-policy.md

 # Privacy Policy for Sanad Store

 Sanad Store takes your privacy seriously.
-This privacy policy explains how we collect and use your personal information.
+This privacy policy explains how we collect and use your personal information to provide a better delivery experience.

 ## Collection of Information
-Sanad Store collects basic information to provide better services to our users:
+To ensure fast and accurate delivery without errors, we collect:
-* **Contact Information:** We collect your phone number and name to create your account and manage your orders.
+* **Contact Information:** We collect your phone number and name to manage your orders and contact you.
-* **Location Data:** With your permission, we use location services to determine your delivery address to ensure accurate shipping of goods.
+* **Precise Location Data:** We collect your GPS location to help our delivery team reach your address quickly and avoid any delivery mistakes.
-* **Device Information:** We track basic information like device type and OS version for routine administration and maintenance purposes.
+* **Device Information:** We track basic information like device type to optimize app performance.

-## Data Usage and Third Parties
+## Data Usage
-We use local storage to save your preferences and history.
-We do not display third-party advertisements.
-Any external services used, such as maps, are subject to their own privacy policies.
+Your location data is used strictly for delivery purposes.
+We do not share your personal data with third parties for advertising.

 ## Security
-The security of your personal information is important to us.
-We use commercially acceptable means to protect your data, but remember that no method of electronic storage is 100% secure.
+We use commercially acceptable means to protect your personal data.

 ## Changes To This Privacy Policy
-This Privacy Policy is effective as of February 20, 2026.
-We reserve the right to update our policy at any time.
+Updated on: February 20, 2026.

 ## Contact Information
-For any questions regarding this policy, please contact us at: shukri733822@gmail.com
+For any questions, please contact us at: shukri733822@gmail.com